 Like its neighbors, the Zuni Mountains, the Jemez Mountains are an important water source for the area and have been devastated by wildfire.
 In 2011, the second largest wildfire in New Mexico’s history, the Los Conchas Fire, burned across more than 150,000 acres of the Jemez Mountains.
 As Loehman relates, “Fish populations on streams where we have done projects … were wiped out or greatly reduced by the fire.
 And all wildlife suffered, not just the trout.
 The scope and intensity of the damage shows how much at risk the rest of our Jemez streams are.”

 Even before the Los Conchas Fire, American Forests recognized the importance of this ecosystem.
-Since 2010, we’ve been partnering with WildEarth Guardians to restore riparian areas in the Jemez Mountains and, together, have planted more than 280,000 trees in the area, restoring almost 800 acres of critical ecosystem.
+Since 2010, we have planted more than 280,000 trees in the area, restoring almost 800 acres of critical ecosystem.
 But this isn’t the only work underway in the Jemez Mountains.